 Discover blockchain: what it is, how it works and who is exploring it in Australia.

-Every so often, a revolutionary technology comes along that changes everything.
 This is our guide to what you need to know about blockchain technology.

 What is blockchain?